ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wire-preparation.md

     \

     Dedicated to efficient manufacturing, we have invested heavily in machinery that enables us to offer customers the complete wire and cable preparation package.
 This includes; crimp termination, soldering, tinning, wire printing and ultrasonic welding.
-All these services are carried out on our machines which guarantee a significantly reduced lead time compared to being hand made, and for any urgent demands we have spare resource to deliver on an incredibly fast turnaround.\
+All these services are carried out on our machines which guarantee a significantly reduced lead time compared to being hand made, and for any urgent demands we have spare resource to deliver on an incredibly fast turnaround.

-    \

-    Wire preparation is a service that we have supplied for over 25 years and we are incredibly proud to have built up a customer base including two world leading companies, Siemens and Stanley.
-If you watch our wire preparation video you will see the full range of services we provide under our purpose built family run factory in Bolton.
   second: >-
     ### **Wire Preparation Video**